 Creating a quadtree where each cell can only contain at the most section will produce a lot of cells.

-If we change the hyperparameter to split until there is at most two objects per cell, we get larger cells.
+If we change the hyperparameter to split until there are at most two objects per cell, we get larger cells.